Last fact-checked: 11 November 2020

 Wishing you could afford surgery to get a flatter, smoother stomach.
-You can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, saving you thousands– which is more than enough to pay your surgery and a holiday.
+Now can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, potentially saving you thousands–more than enough to pay your surgery and a relaxing holiday beforehand.

 There’s any number of reasons you may want a tummy tuck.
-Pregnancy, weight gain and weight loss, and even just getting older–all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming ugly folds.
+Pregnancy, weight gain and weight loss, and even just getting older–all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming unattractive folds.

-As long as you are over 18, don’t intent to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.
+As long as you are over 18, don’t intend to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.

 The Philippines is a tremendous country for a holiday and whatever floats your boat, you’re bound to find it here.
 Impressive scenery, thousands of islands, the mega capital that is Manila and friendly natives who all speak English.